This document provides a step-by-step guide to reproduce the results

 Secondly, we need to install the required packages.
 The

-and bisilhouette
+resnmtf and bisilhouette packages are

 available on github and can be installed using the devtools

 package.
-This work requires our R
+This work requires our R packages

-, the github pages for
+resnmtf and bisilhouette, the github pages for

-which can be found here and here
+which can be found here and here respectively.

 # Install and load required packages